History of Bengal: Gupta Empire

 The Gupta Empire is regarded as a golden age in subcontinental history.
 It was marked by extensive scientific and cultural advancements that crystallised the elements of what is generally known as Hindu culture.
 The Hindu numeral system, a positional numeral system, originated during Gupta rule and was later transmitted to the West through the Arabs.
 Early Hindu numerals had only nine symbols, until 600 to 800 CE, when a symbol for zero was developed for the numeral system.
 The peace and prosperity created under leadership of Guptas enabled the pursuit of scientific and artistic endeavours in the empire.

 Bengal was an important province of the Gupta Empire.
 The discovery of Gupta era coins across Bengal point to a monetised economy.

 Gauda kingdom

 King Shashanka is considered by some scholars to be the pioneering king of a unified Bengali state.
 Shashanka established a kingdom in the citadel of Gauda.
 His reign lasted between 590 and 625.
 The Bengali calendar traces its origin to Shashanka's reign.

 Varman dynasty

-The Varman dynasty of Kamarupa ruled North Bengal and the Sylhet region.
+The Varman dynasty of Kamarupa ruled parts of North Bengal and the Sylhet region.
 The area was a melting pot of the Bengali-Assamese languages.